awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2049.md

 + [CVE\-2018\-2813](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-2813)

  **Availability improvements:**
 +  Fixed an issue that could cause a database restart or failover due to execution of a kill session command\.
+If you encounter this issue, contact AWS support to enable this fix on your instance\.
 +  Fixed an issue that causes a database restart during execution of a complex query involving multi\-table joins and aggregation that use intermediate tables internally\.
 +  Fixed an issue that causes database restarts due to an interrupted `DROP TABLE` on multiple tables\.
 +  Fixed an issue that causes a database failover during database recovery\.